 Haunted by fragmentary memories of her lost life and love, Lucy must battle her thirst for blood as she struggles to stop a catastrophic war that will doom vampires and humans alike.
 Ultimately, she must make a choice that illuminates for her—and for us—what it means to be human.

 I won a copy of this book as part of a Goodreads giveaway.

 Incarnation by Emma Cornwall starts when Lucy West wakes up in her grave.
 Her memories of her past life are wavering.
 All she knows now is thirst and an inexplicable urge to find the man who attacked, turned and then abandoned her.
 She then stumbles upon a book, Dracula, and discovers that some author has written a misconstrued version of what happened to her.
 On a mission to set this man straight she finds that she is not the only creature like her around, and that a vampire uprising may happen if she can’t find the mysterious man who turned her.

 Steampunk & retellings, those are two genres that I have not explored.
 I’m not even sure this book should be considered either of those.
 It was not so much Steampunk; it just happened to take place in Victorian London.
 It was not so much of a retelling; it was just a different version of a character from an old classic.

 My preconceived perception of this book told me that I wasn’t going to enjoy this book.
-I thought the prose was going to be too much Victorian language that would include a bunch of unnecessary words but it wasn’t.
+I thought the prose was going to be too much Victorian language but it wasn’t.
 I’ve also been losing a little interest in vampire books, but I still liked reading this.
-It wasn’t too cheesy & overdone, it was original yet classic.
+It wasn’t too cheesy or overdone, it was original yet classic.